 Early November is the time to prepare your house or apartment for winter.
 Sub-zero temperatures, wetness and snow can attack the building fabric and cause costly damage.
 The house façade and roof are particularly at risk, but so are other elements such as windows, doors or water pipes.
-With our 9-step program, you can make your house fit for the winter.
+We explain step by step how to winterize your house.

 When water freezes, it expands.
 That's why you should check the house façade for cracks or other damage before the onset of each winter.
 Otherwise, moisture will freeze in the façade and enlarge the cracks until the plaster crumbles over a large area and has to be replaced.
 You can temporarily seal minor damage with exterior putty.
 But in the spring you should hire a plasterer or painter who will professionally seal and plaster the cracks or damage.

 Check the roof for loose tiles and leaks.
 The biggest weak point is the chimney, especially the transition to the roof.
 Set up a well-secured ladder and thoroughly inspect the entire roof.
 Alternatively, you can look out the skylights and look for leaks.
 If the attic is not developed, the easiest way to check the roof is from below.
 If you find any leaks and water is seeping in, call a roofer immediately.
 During the inspection, also make sure that antennas, solar panels and snow guards are securely mounted.

 A roof renovation costs some 10,000 francs.
 You can get part of this back as a subsidy if you renovate the roof to make it more energy-efficient.
 You can find out more in «How Much Does a Roof Renovation Cost?».